About the Eastern Cape’s Game Reserves

-Located on the South East coast of South Africa, the Eastern Cape is a slightly different safari destination to those that you may have seen before.
-Eastern Cape Game Reserve contains five different ecological zones, ranging from rugged mountains to dry savannah to lush evergreen forests.
+Located on the South East coast of South Africa, the Eastern Cape is a slightly different safari destination to those that most people are more familiar with – and is completely unique.
+The Eastern Cape region contains five different ecological zones, ranging from rugged mountains to dry savannah to lush evergreen forests.

-Eastern Cape also consists of 6 different reserves and has a huge variety of flora and fauna, including the Big Five that people travel from across the globe to see, and is situated on the stunning Sunshine Coast which offers kilometers of beautiful beaches, making this the perfect safari destination for anyone.
+The 6 different reserves has a huge variety of flora and fauna, including the Big Five that people travel from across the globe to see, and is situated on the stunning Sunshine Coast which offers kilometers of beautiful beaches, making this the perfect safari destination for anyone.

 The Eastern Cape consists of six private game reserves; Amakhala Game Reserve, Kariega Game Reserve, Lalibela Game Reserve, Shamwari Game Reserve, Kwandwe Game Reserve and Kwantu Game Reserve.
 Each of these private game reserves offers something for everyone; at Kwandwe guests can embark on a four-day safari participating in a rhino-darting and microchipping program.

-The Eastern Cape Game Reserve is abundant with a huge variety of wildlife including elephants, giraffes, hippos and the elusive cheetah.
+The game Reserves of the Eastern Cape are abundant with a huge variety of wildlife including elephants, giraffes, hippos and the elusive cheetah.
 At Shamwari Game Reserve elephants, lions, giraffe, and hippos are all common sightings but cheetahs and leopards are rare here.

 In Kwandwe and Amakhala the elephant sightings are less common but cheetah and leopard sightings are more common in these locations.
-It is suggested that you research which animals are commonly sighted in each area to help you decide which game reserve within Eastern Cape Game Reserve you wish to partake in on a once in a lifetime safari adventure.
+It is suggested that you research which animals are commonly sighted in each area to help you decide which game reserve within the Eastern Cape region you wish to visit for a once in a lifetime safari adventure.

-Eastern Cape Game Reserve also offers a colossal variety of birdlife which will awe even the most experienced bird watcher.
+Eastern Cape Game Reserves also offers a colossal variety of birdlife which will awe even the most experienced bird watcher.
 With over 300 species of bird residing in the area year round, it is not uncommon to lose hours of your day in awe of these beautiful creatures.
-The Blue Crane, Cape Vulture and Martial Eagle are all common birds to spot during your safari at Eastern Cape Game Reserve.
+The Blue Crane, Cape Vulture and Martial Eagle are all common birds to spot during your safari in the Eastern Cape.

 In order to optimize your bird watching experience (although bird watching is generally good year-round within the Eastern Cape Region), plan your trip from November to April, when the migratory birds of northern Africa and Europe have arrived for their summer holiday, escaping the often harsh European winters.

-Eastern Cape is abundant with every type of accommodation to suit the needs and budget of every guest.
-If you’re looking for romantic lodges, cozy homestays, all-inclusive hotels, homely bed and breakfasts or even camping under the stars, Eastern Cape has it all.
-You can choose to stay in the luxury of a hotel that caters to all of your creature comforts or you can stay in a rustic lodge with the African wildlife right on your doorstep; the choice is entirely yours.
+The reserves offer a wild array of choices with every type of accommodation to suit the needs and budget of every guest.
+You can choose to stay in the luxury of a lodge that caters to all of your creature comforts or you can stay in a rustic lodge with the African wildlife right on your doorstep.
+Whether it is a romantic getaway or camping under the stars, the Eastern Cape has it all and the choice is entirely yours.